Skip to content

 devtools::install_github('dviraran/xCell')

-Open your terminal.
-If you are using a Docker image:
+If you are using a Docker image, open your termiank and

 docker run -it --rm \